5 Ways to Travel Around New Zealand

 4) Backpacker Buses

 One popular way for backpackers to get across New Zealand is by a backpacker bus.
 This option allows you to hop on and hop off throughout New Zealand.
 You’ll be guaranteed flexibility, convenience, and have the added bonus of meeting other travelers.
 If this is your first major trip abroad, one benefit is your travel activities and accommodation can be booked for you – often with a significant discount.
-There are three major backpacker bus operators in New Zealand: Kiwi Experience, Stray, and Magic Bus.
-Check out Nomadic Matt’s review of his experience with Kiwi Experience and Stray.
+There are two major backpacker bus operators in New Zealand: Kiwi Experience and Stray.

 5) Train Travel